Havok (character): Publication history

-Created by writer Arnold Drake and artist Don Heck, Havok first appeared in X-Men #54 (March 1969).
-He is typically portrayed as struggling under the shadow of his more esteemed brother.
-During Roy Thomas and Neal Adams's run on The X-Men, Havok is revealed to be a mutant and given his codename (originally he was known only as Alex Summers).
+Havok was created by writer Arnold Drake and artist Don Heck, making his first appearance in X-Men #54 (March 1969).
+The issue introduces the character as Alex Summers, the younger brother of Scott Summers (Cyclops) and, later in the series, the older brother of Gabriel Summers (Vulcan).
+Initially, the character is unaware of his "mutant" status as his X-gene lies dormant upon his first appearance in the X-Men series.

+During Roy Thomas and Neal Adams's run on The X-Men, Alex's character is revealed to be a mutant who eventually takes on the codename "Havok."
+His powers first manifested when he accidentally incinerates his foster sister Haley's kidnapper using uncontrolled plasma blasts.
+To manage his volatile abilities, he relies on a specialized containment suit that monitors and absorbs his excess energy.

 According to Thomas, Drake never told him whether he intended Alex to be a mutant or not.

+Throughout the series, Alex continued to struggle under the shadow of his brother Scott, whom he believed to be his father's favorite.
 Adams designed Havok's original costume, which first appears in The X-Men #58 (July 1969), devising it as not simply a more striking visual for the character but a practical energy-siphoning suit.
 Thomas and Adams also introduced a romance between Havok and Polaris (then known only by her real name, Lorna Dane).
 Havok joins the X-Men in issue #65 (December 1969).

-Havok's initial stint in The X-Men was short-lived; after just one more issue, the series went into reprints.
+Havok's initial stint in The X-Men was short-lived.
+After just one more issue, the title ceased publishing new stories and began reprinting earlier issues.
 He appeared in the 1975 Giant-Size X-Men #1, which reintroduced the team with seven new members, but in the X-Men's next appearance, The X-Men #94 (May 1975), he quits the group.
 He and Polaris return in The X-Men #97 (February 1976) as villains under the mental control of Erik the Red.
 They are returned to normal by The X-Men #119 (March 1979), and became regular members of the X-Men's supporting cast.

 Havok joins the relaunched X-Factor in X-Factor #71 (October 1991) and remains with the group until the end of the series, X-Factor #149 (September 1998).
 Upon the conclusion of X-Factor, Havok was given his own starring series, Mutant X, which ran for 32 issues.

-In the 2012 relaunch of Marvel comic books, Havok leads a team called the Uncanny Avengers, a mix of the X-Men and the Avengers teams.
+In the 2012 relaunch of Marvel comic books, Havok led a team called the Uncanny Avengers, a mix of the X-Men and the Avengers teams.

+During the X-Men: From the Ashes relaunch, Havok is the leader of X-Factor in X-Factor (Vol. 5).